 1. They have wonderful, but somewhat vague, claims of effectiveness

-3. They are not subjected to regulation
+3. They may not be subjected to regulation

 5. They don’t have to prove that they do what they say they are going to do

-Other than those five things, there’s a lot to recommend these nutraceutical products.
 Otherwise stated: “Other than that, Mrs. Lincoln, how was the play?”

 Of course, the sad fact that there’s no known treatment that can prevent the development of osteoarthritis doesn’t stop products for claiming that they can, and do.
 Not directly, of course.
 If they made direct claims, the products would be drugs, and would have to be tested as such.